-Instigate an audit of all ICT equipment by an outside agency, CLC, to ensure there is no risk of pupils accessing inappropriate materials in the school.
+infringes the conditions of the Data Instigate an audit of all ICT equipment by an outside Protection Act, revised 1988 agency, CLC, to ensure there is no risk of pupils Bringing the school name into disrepute accessing inappropriate materials in the school.
 Identify the precise details of the material.
 Escalate to: report to LA /SSCP, Human Resources, Report to Police / CEOP where child abuse or illegal activity is suspected.